G-Research/dgraph-lanl-csr/README.md

 The Spark application `CsrDgraphSparkApp` lets you customize the RDF generation part of this pipeline.

+The input files are not particularly Spark-friendly.
+With `doParquet = true` they will be converted into Parquet files on the first run and used from then on.
+The originial `.txt` files can then be deleted.

+    // convert the input files to parquet on the first run, original .txt files can be deleted then
+    // parquet is compressed but can be read in a scalable way, other than original .txt.gz files val doParquet = true

 User ids are split on the `@` characters.
 If your dataset uses a different separator between login and domain, set this here:

     // user ids are split on this pattern to extract login and domain